 Whether you’re eating a gluten-free diet because you are trying a new eating plan — like the paleo or Whole30 programs — to manage celiac or other autoimmune diseases, or to reduce excess gas, it’s important to include natural sources of dietary fiber in every meal.

-“Fiber is important for digestive health, cancer prevention, cholesterol management, satiety and much more,” says Tracey Grant, a registered dietitian at Sharp Rees-Stealy Medical Centers.
+“Fiber is important for digestive health, cancer prevention, cholesterol management, satiety and much more,” says Melissa Hughes, a registered dietitian nutritionist at the Sharp Rees-Stealy Center for Health Management.
 “Fiber helps us feel fuller longer and bulks up our meals while keeping calories reasonable.”

 Adults should consume 25 to 38 grams of fiber each day.
 But not all fiber is created equal.
 So, if you’re eating gluten-free, how can you be sure you’re eating the right kind of fiber in the right amount?